-While the Clark County School District has been one of the fastest growing school districts in the nation, its yearly increases in enrollment have begun to decelerate.
-Official enrollment for the 2008-09 school year was 311,221, making the District the fifth largest in the nation.
-While this represented a 2,476 student increase from the previous year, enrollment fell below the projected increase.
-The District has faced several financial challenges in its significant growth spurt over the past several years, and according to population and demographic projections, it will continue to face challenges associated with school construction and zoning, even with growth moderating in Clark County.
+While the Clark County School District has been one of the fastest growing school districts in the nation, over the past several years its enrollment increases began to decelerate resulting in an enrollment decline in 2009-

+10. Official enrollment for the 2010-11 school year was 309,899, making the District the fifth largest in the nation.
+This represented a 457 student increase from the previous year.
+The District has faced several financial challenges in its significant growth spurt over the past several years, and according to population and demographic projections, it will continue to face challenges associated with over capacity schools and zoning as the population redistributes itself across the county.

-In 2007-08, the District issued the final amount of bonds that were allowed under a voter-approved, ten year construction program backed by property taxes, and in the 2008-09 school year the District continued to use this funding for school construction.
-Prospectively, the District expects to use this funding to address new school needs through 2010.
-Due to declining enrollment increases and the volatile economic climate, the Board has at present chosen to delay returning to the voters to fund a future capital program beyond 2010.
+In 2007-08, the District issued the final amount of bonds that were allowed under a voter-approved, ten-year construction program backed by property taxes, and in the 2010-11 school year, the District continued to use this funding for school construction.
+The district built five new schools in the 2011 fiscal year, and going forward, plans to continue to address rehabilitation and modernization issues at older sites.
+Due to declines in enrollment and the volatile economic climate, the Board has at present chosen to delay returning to the voters to fund a future capital program beyond 2011.